Pyabecedarian/StatisticsLearning/README.md

 # StatisticsLearning
 Statistics is one of the most important mathematicl tools required by Machine Learning.
 A famous saying is that Machine Learning and Big Data Analysis is all about Statistics under the hood.

-This repo records my progress of learning Statistics in facing "Statistics in 7-Days!".
+This repo records my progress of learning Statistics in facing "7-Days Statistics" Campaign.
 The path and daily tasks are as follows:

 **Path & Tasks:**  [datawhalechina/Statistical](https://github.com/datawhalechina/Statistical)